 Climbing the Acropolis, communing with the druids at Stonehenge, or marveling at the sprawling remains of Pompeii — exploring the remnants of Europe's distant past brings a special thrill to travelers with the interest to resurrect all that rubble.

-I had such a thrill recently in Epidavros, where I visited the finest and best preserved of Greece's many ancient theaters.
+I had such a thrill on one memorable visit to Epidavros, where I visited the finest and best preserved of Greece's many ancient theaters.
 With my travel partner sitting on the top row of the stony grandstands, I stood alone in the center of the stage and, with a clap of my hands, demonstrated its 2,400-year-old acoustics.
 The theater here is part of a larger "sanctuary" — something of a luxury spa for people in need of a cure — complete with temples, baths, and a beautiful theater.
 It's in such good shape that the theater is still used for performances today.

 The grandeur of a well-preserved monument like the Epidavros theater is easy enough to appreciate even if it's been a while since your last history class.
 But most ancient sites are more ruined — and therefore harder to imagine in their prime.
 The Roman Forum is a good example.
 Knowing it was important — the common ground between the fabled seven hills of ancient Rome — doesn't necessarily make it interesting.
 That's especially true given that today what's left is little more than foundation stones and a few broken columns.

 The challenge is to envision the Forum in its day.
 Stand along the Via Sacra — the Sacred Way — on the same stones the masses did as Rome's military victors paraded by, displaying their booty and plunder.
 Imagine spitting into the cage of a barbarian king as it jostles by.